Simple API Integration

 javascript

-// Unified payment processing with multiple providers
+// Unified price processing with quite a few suppliers

-class UnifiedPaymentProcessor {
+class UnifiedPaymentProcessbut {

 constructor() {

-this.providers = {
+this.suppliers = {

 stripe: new StripeAPI(),